-Living Outside the Safety Net: LGBT Families and Social Security
+Living Outside the Safety Net: LGBTQ Families and Social Security

-Lesbian, gay, bisexual, and transgender people live in 99.3 percent of all U.S. counties, work in every sector of the economy, and are raising at least 250,000 children, according to The Williams Institute.
+Lesbian, gay, bisexual, transgender and queer people live in 99.3 percent of all U.S. counties, work in every sector of the economy, and are raising at least 250,000 children, according to The Williams Institute.

-Read HRC's briefing, Living Outside the Safety Net: LGBT Families and Social Security.
+Read HRC's briefing, Living Outside the Safety Net: LGBTQ Families and Social Security.